writingmate/vibe-marketing/blog/articles/drafts/processed/best-ai-tools-for-lawyers.md

   <li>Custom GPTs let you build firm-specific workflows (game-changer for repeat tasks)</li>
 </ul>

-<strong>Pricing:</strong> $20/month for ChatGPT Plus Ã¢ÂÂ they bumped it up from the original $20, which honestly makes sense given what you get (<a href="https://www.zdnet.com/article/is-chatgpt-plus-worth-your-20-heres-how-it-compares-to-free-and-pro-plans/" target="_blank" rel="noopener noreferrer">ZDNET</a>).
+<strong>Pricing:</strong> $20/month for ChatGPT Plus ÃÂ¢ÃÂÃÂ they bumped it up from the original $20, which honestly makes sense given what you get (<a href="https://www.zdnet.com/article/is-chatgpt-plus-worth-your-20-heres-how-it-compares-to-free-and-pro-plans/" target="_blank" rel="noopener noreferrer">ZDNET</a>).

 **Reality check:** One of our IP firm clients swears by it for initial motion outlines.
 Their senior associate told me it cut their template-hunting time from 2-3 hours down to 15 minutes.
 Sure, the output needs human polish, but it nails the procedural framework every time.

 **The catch:** It's still general-purpose AI.
 Don't expect it to know your local court rules or understand why Judge Henderson hates motion practice on Fridays.

-(image placeholder Ã¢ÂÂ alt: "ChatGPT interface")
+(image placeholder ÃÂ¢ÃÂÃÂ alt: "ChatGPT interface")

-### Harvey AI Ã¢ÂÂ BigLaw's Golden Child
+### Harvey AI ÃÂ¢ÃÂÃÂ BigLaw's Golden Child

 Harvey caught my attention during the whole Allen & Overy partnership announcement (which, by the way, was brilliant marketing).
 As someone who evaluates AI tools for a living, I was genuinely impressed by how they've layered specialized legal datasets onto GPT-4o's foundation.